foundry-vtt-community/wiki.js/setup/linux-installation.md

 "hostname": "<your.domain.name>",
 ...
 ```
->Make sure to not delete any commas or other JSON elements while editing this file.
+>Make sure your hostname is in **quotes** as above, and be sure not to delete any commas or other JSON elements while editing this file.
 Change ONLY the values afer the `:` {.is-warning}

 <a id="C20" href="#C20">C20.</a> Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd> and <kbd>enter</kbd> to save your changes.